apache/datasketches-website/docs/HLL/HllSketchVsDruidHyperLogLogCollector.md

 ## Source code

-The code to reproduce these measurements is available in the <a href="https://github.com/DataSketches/characterization/tree/druid-hyperloglogcollector">Datasketches/characterization repository</a>
+The code to reproduce these measurements is available in the <a href="https://github.com/apache/incubator-datasketches-characterization">Datasketches/characterization repository</a>

-## HLL sketch Druid module
+## DataSketches HLL Sketch Druid module

-The <a href="http://druid.io/docs/latest/development/extensions-core/datasketches-hll.html">Hll sketch module</a> for Druid is available as a part of the <a href="http://druid.io/docs/latest/development/extensions-core/datasketches-extension.html">DataSketches extension</a>.
+The DataSketches Hll sketch module for Druid is available as a part of the <a href="https://github.com/apache/druid/tree/master/extensions-core/datasketches">druid/extensions-core</a>.